 The selector plate is a completely different design and instead of actuating a cut off lever there are a series of micro switches which control the ASCU Electronic trigger system.

 Inside ASG uses an Airsoft Systems ASCU designed specifically for the Scorpion Evo.
-This is a fully electronic trigger and mosfet.
+This is a fully electronic trigger and an airsoft MOSFET.
 The trigger travel and response is unmatched.
 The gun has a electronic semi and 3 round burst.
 There are no cut off levers or mechanical devices to wear out.
 ASCU MOSFET Trigger System is available for standard version 2 gearboxes to retrofit.

 The gearset is really nice quality and ride in steel bushings.
 They are arranged in a nice inline configuration.